henriquess1999/HENRIQUE-/README.md

 Projeto de frontend simples + pequena API para envio de e-mails e notificações.

+NOTE: Firebase/Firestore integration has been removed from this project.
+The client and server code no longer attempt to initialize or use Firebase.
+If you followed earlier instructions in this README about Firebase, ignore them.

 Principais pontos:
 - Frontend: arquivos HTML/CSS/JS em raiz e `js/`.
 - Admin: painel em `admin-dashboarrd.html` com lógica em `js/admin.js`.